Indictment Of Donald Trump Could Happen While Still In Office, 'An Open Discussion' Legally, Nancy Pelosi Says

 — Savannah Guthrie (@SavannahGuthrie) January 3, 2019

-At the same time, Pelosi showed no immediate desire to see Trump indicted, saying that any such discussions should wait until Russia investigation Special Counsel Robert Mueller makes his findings about whether Trump conspired with Russia in the 2016 presidential election public, according to Politico.
+At the same time, Pelosi showed no immediate desire to see Trump indicted, saying that any such discussions should wait until Russia investigation special counsel Robert Mueller makes his findings about whether Trump conspired with Russia in the 2016 presidential election public, according to Politico.

 “Let’s just see what Mueller does,” Pelosi told interviewer Savannah Guthrie.
 “Let’s spend our time on getting the results for the American people.”

 Even the framers of the United States Constitution were conflicted over whether the Constitution permits the indictment of a president while still in office.
-According to a Washington Post historical account, Founding Father Alexander Hamilton argued that the impeachment process alone could remove a president from office, while another framer, James Wilson, believed that because the Constitution is silent on whether or not a president may be indicted, nothing prevents such an indictment from being handed down.
+According to a Washington Post historical account, founding father Alexander Hamilton argued that the impeachment process alone could remove a president from office, while another framer, James Wilson, believed that because the Constitution is silent on whether or not a president may be indicted, nothing prevents such an indictment from being handed down.